Home » Best Books » Best Fantasy Series to Start This Year

 Best first dark pick: The Blade Itself for voice, or The Lies of Locke Lamora if you want heist structure.

-Special flavors: satire, myths, and stand-alone epic
+Special flavors: satire, myths, and standalone epic

 Use this when you want fantasy outside standard trilogy pacing.
+These three offer different reading experiences than anything above.

 The Last Wish